trustgraph-ai/trustgraph/README.md

 ### Load a Text Corpus

 Create a sources directory and get a test PDF file.
-To demonstrate the power of TrustGraph, we're using a PDF of the [Roger's Commision Report](https://sma.nasa.gov/SignificantIncidents/assets/rogers_commission_report.pdf) from the NASA Challenger disaster.
-This PDF includes complex formatting, extremely unique terms, complex concepts, unique concepts, and knowledge not commonly found in typical public knowledge sources.
+To demonstrate the power of TrustGraph, we're using a PDF of the public [Roger's Commision Report](https://sma.nasa.gov/SignificantIncidents/assets/rogers_commission_report.pdf) from the NASA Challenger disaster.
+This PDF includes complex formatting, unique terms, complex concepts, unique concepts, and information not commonly found in public knowledge sources.

 ```
 mkdir sources